ARCsweden/GameJam2024SpringB/README.md

 ## List of Known bugs and TODOs:

-- If the player dies with a smaller window size and the game restarts before it is restored the small window becomes the default size
+- If the player dies with a window split debuf and the game restarts before it is restored the smaller window becomes the new default size when you respawn
+-